roheen781/North-by-Northeast-Journeys-main/content/english/treks/Walkers tour of EasternArunachal Pradesh.md

 ###### HIGHLIGHTS
 ```
 > Explore in the shadow of the Mishmi Hills
-> Namdapha, one of the largest protected areas of Asia
-> Meet the Animist and the Theravada tribes of eastern India
+> Walk through the rain forests of some of the least known wildlife parks of the sub-continent
+> Spot unique wildflowers
+> Insider prospective into local life of a very different side of India
 > View the birth of the Brahmaputra Valley
-> Hike to the pristine Mehao Lake
+> Hike to and camp at pristine off the map lakes
-> Learn the ways of the Animist Idu Tribe
-> Camping , Homestays and local lodges
+> Windows into the animist Idu Mishmi and the Theravada, Khamti, Singpho and Chakma tribes.
 ```

 ###### INCLUSIONS